vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 ### `^addproperty` ( word flag1 … flagn )
-given the word, the dictionary entry for it is marked with additional properties, the flags given which must match property flags or system flags in dictionarySystem.h.
+given the word, the dictionary entry for it is marked with additional properties, the flags given which must match property flags or system flags in _dictionarySystem.h_.
 Typically used to mark up titles of books and things when building world data.
-In particular, however, if you are adding phrases or words not in the dictionary which will be used as patterns in match, you should mark them with PATTERN_WORD.
+In particular, however, if you are adding phrases or words not in the dictionary which will be used as patterns in match, you should mark them with `PATTERN_WORD`.
 To create a dynamic concept, mark the set name as CONCEPT.

 You can also add fact properties to all members of a set of facts via
 ```